Tourism – Good to Know

 What do most tourists do while in Iceland ?

-During summer travellers enjoy the mild climate and the bright summer nights, whereas in the fall and winter people benefit from having fewer tourists and the chance to see the northern lights.
+During summer (June – August) travellers enjoy the mild climate and the bright summer nights, whereas in the fall and winter people benefit from having fewer tourists and the chance to see the northern lights.
+Yet year round tourism has steadily increased with more winter guests each year.

 Tourists stay an average 7 nights in Iceland.

-Tourists tend to stay longer in summer months, 8-9 nights in July and August.
+Tourists tend to stay longer in summer months and average of 8-9 nights in particular in July and August.
 From November to February that number drops to an average of 5 – 6 nights.

-The capital region is in close proximity to Keflavik International Airport, where the majority of tourists arrive and the wide variety activities and accommodations are available.
+80% of tourists stay predominately in the Capital region and around 55% in the South of Iceland.
+The capital region is located in close proximity to Keflavik International Airport, where the majority of tourists arrive in addition to offering a wide variety of activities and accommodations.

 Rental cars are the most utilized mode of transportation as many tourists travel independently.
-It is important to inform tourists of safety matters, such as traffic regulations and road conditions in Iceland (see Safety).
+It is important to ensure that tourists are well informed about safety, traffic regulations, and road conditions in Iceland (see Safety).

-There are wide range of activities including horseback riding, whale watching or a day at the swimming pool available across all of Iceland.
+Tourists flock to Iceland to visit natural baths, glaciers and partake sightseeing tours and guided hikes.
+Year round Iceland offers a wide range of activities including horseback riding, whale watching or a day at the swimming pool.
+Museums and cultural events are also increasingly popular.
 Click here to explore what activities are available and where.

 Tourist arrivals